galaxyproject/galaxy-hub/content/blog/2022-01-14-users-guide-to-contribution-ross/index.md

 ---
-title: "A user's guide to contributing to Galaxy"
+title: "A contributor's guide to the Galaxy"
 tease: "Contribution opportunities"
 authors: "Ross Lazarus"
 external_url: ""